About the launch

 Plesetsk is located at 63° latitude and 40° longitude, about 800 km northeast of Moscow and 200 km south of the city of Archangel.
 Plesetsk is Europe's only continental launch site and ideally suited to high inclination and sun-synchronous launches into low earth orbits.

-Just after the launcher delivers Sentinel-3A into orbit, control of the satellite was taken over by ground teams at ESOC, ESA's mission control centre, Darmstadt, Germany.
-The mission was handed over to Eumetsat for routine operations after commissioning.
+Just after the launcher delivers the satellite into orbit, control is taken over by ground teams at ESOC, ESA's mission control centre, Darmstadt, Germany.
+The mission is handed over to Eumetsat for routine operations after commissioning.
 ESA and Eumetsat manage the mission jointly where ESA produces land products and Eumetsat marine products for application through the Copernicus services.